64bitpandas/amethyst/content/setup/preview changes.md

 weight: -2
 ---

-If you'd like to preview what your Quartz site looks like before deploying it to the internet, the following instructions guide you through installing the proper dependencies to run it locally.
+If you'd like to preview what your site looks like before deploying it to the internet, the following instructions guide you through installing the proper dependencies to run it locally.